1umair/1umair/README.md

 # Umair Zakir Abowath

-**Principal Data Scientist & AI Architect** · Arlington, VA
+**Principal Data Scientist & AI Architect** · VA, USA
 MS Analytics (Computational) · Georgia Institute of Technology
 BS Electrical Engineering · Lahore University of Management Sciences
 8 years building production ML systems at enterprise scale

-I design and ship applied AI solutions, from agentic LLM workflows to deep learning research, with a focus on measurable business impact in **finance** and **healthcare**.
+I design and ship applied AI solutions, from agentic LLM workflows to deep learning research, with a focus on measurable business impact in sectors such as **finance** and **healthcare**.

 ---